ahnpj/security-operations-workflows/endpoint-triage-and-host-analysis/README.md

 (`endpoint-analysis-and-triage/README.md`)

-This folder contains workflow executions and supporting documentation focused on **validating host state, investigating suspicious behavior, and collecting system artifacts during endpoint-focused security operations**.
+This folder contains workflow executions where the **primary focus is validating host state, investigating suspicious behavior, and collecting system artifacts during endpoint-focused security operations**.
 These workflows simulate how SOC analysts and security engineers perform targeted host-level validation using repeatable, tool-driven methods.

-Rather than presenting abstract techniques, each folder documents practical execution of specific endpoint triage tasks, including commands used, analyst reasoning behind each step, and interpretation of results within an investigative context.
-The emphasis is on operational execution and analyst decision-making, similar to internal SOC runbooks and analyst working notes.
+Rather than presenting abstract techniques, each folder documents practical execution of specific endpoint triage tasks, including the commands used, the reasoning behind each step, and how results are interpreted in an investigative context.
+The emphasis is on operational execution and analyst decision-making, similar to what would be captured in internal SOC runbooks and analyst working notes.

 Each folder uses a tool-first naming convention followed by the primary operational focus (for example, `powershell-endpoint-triage-and-system-inspection` or `bash-linux-endpoint-triage-and-system-inspection`).
-This allows quick identification of technologies being used while keeping documentation centered on investigative workflow and analytical reasoning rather than tool functionality.
+This allows quick identification of technologies being used while documentation itself emphasizes analytical workflow and investigative reasoning rather than tool features.

 > 👉 **Each folder represents one complete workflow execution**
 Every subfolder here is a **fully self-contained operational execution scenario** documenting how endpoint triage or host validation tasks are performed from initial objective through execution and interpretation.